woytekm/ICTester/README.md

 This project uses a simple custom board with LPC1769, USB port and two breakout headers for GPIO pins.
 I'm using board.h for NXP LPCXpresso 1769 development board.

+Tester has 32 GPIO pins, and uses 4 TI TXB0108 bidirectional level translators to have 3.3V/5V compatibility.